gtag('config', 'UA-113861515-1');

 What COLA is doing about it

 COLA initiated its first LCO Aquatic Plant Management Plan in 2011 and updated it in 2021.
-The updated APM plan identifies the issues and need for management, reviews past management aquatic plant activities and presents management options.
-By evaluating these components and issues, a sound strategy was developed for the management of aquatic plants in the lake, which includes the following goals: 1) control existing populations of AIS; 2) prevent the introduction and spread of aquatic invasive species; 3) preserve the lakes’ diverse native plant communities; 4) help lake residents to become more aware of the importance of native aquatic plants, the means to protect them, and the threat of aquatic invasive species; 5) restore and preserve native shoreline vegetation; and 6) encourage waterfront residents to minimize runoff of pollutants from their lake property.
+The 2026 APM plan will be shared in the next couple months.
+It will identify the issues and need for management, reviews past management aquatic plant activities and presents management options.
+By evaluating these components and issues, a sound strategy is developed for the management of aquatic plants in the lake, which includes the following goals: 1) control existing populations of AIS; 2) prevent the introduction and spread of aquatic invasive species; 3) preserve the lakes’ diverse native plant communities; 4) help lake residents to become more aware of the importance of native aquatic plants, the means to protect them, and the threat of aquatic invasive species; 5) restore and preserve native shoreline vegetation; and 6) encourage waterfront residents to minimize runoff of pollutants from their lake property.

 Control Introduction of New Invasives